wall-e785/IAT460-IsTyping/README.md

 In Arduino, figure out which port the board is connected to.
 Copy and paste this to file in folder: Arduino -> arduinohandler.py, line 9 so the data can be sent to the python program.

-A Google Gemini API key is also required; find more information here: https://aistudio.google.com/ Once you have an API key, create a file in the main hierarchy called .env On a single line, enter: GEMINI_KEY = "<YOUR KEY HERE>" for the other files to access the Gemini API
+A Google Gemini API key is also required; find more information here: https://aistudio.google.com/.
+Once you have an API key, create a file in the main hierarchy called .env On a single line, enter: GEMINI_KEY = "YOUR_KEY_HERE" for the other files to access the Gemini API

 Once all the setup steps are complete, you are ready to run the program.
 Run the istyping.py file using your created virtual environment.